codefarm0/Technical/MyNotes/Pivotal_Cloud_Foundry.md

 * cf space-users space_name
 * cf set-space-role user space-name role
 * cf unset-space-role user space-name role
+##Note
+* Cloud foundry only accepts binary on other hand openshift allows to deploy using git url also
 ## Q  &  A
 * push command if there are multiple org and spaces